 Mistake #1: Ignoring your dairy addictions

 Dairy foods are often REALLY high in sugar.
 These sugars lead to an increase in inflammation in the skin, which eventually leads to acne breakouts.
 To understand this relationship, have a read through The Inside Scoop on Insulin.

-Note: Your skin is part of your elimination system (in fact it’s the BIGGEST organ in your elimination system).
-When your body needs to get rid of substances from an excess of mucous-forming foods (dairy being the biggest offender), it calls in the skin for help, which can result in cystic acne.
+Note: Your skin is part of your elimination system.
+In fact, it’s the BIGGEST organ in your elimination system.
+When your body needs to get rid of substances from an excess of mucous-forming foods (dairy being the biggest offender), it calls in the skin for help.
+This can result in cystic acne.

 Mistake #2: Believing sugar has no effect

 Essentially, our bodies (more specifically our pancreas) creates insulin when it senses a spike in our blood sugar.
 This production of insulin is parallel with a secondary production of androgen hormones.
 This specific type of hormone results in an increase of the sebum (oil) manufactured and released through our skin.
 Too much oil leads to congestion, inflammation and breakouts!

 If you haven’t taken the time to read the above link (The Inside Scoop on Insulin), now is the time to do so!
 This type of breakout is, again, most commonly seen along the lower jawline and front and centre of the chin.

 Mistake #3: Not gearing up for “monthly” breakouts